 Transportation and Parking

 Free curbside transportation is made available to all members of the New Brunswick Senior Citizen Resource Center.
-Round-trip transportation is provided to a member’s permanent address once morning or late pick-up requests are made during the designated time period.
+Round-trip transportation is provided to a member’s permanent address when morning or afternoon pick-up requests are made during the designated time period.
 Pick-ups and/or stops at any other location is prohibited (no exceptions).

 EARLY MORNING PICK-UP